 Receiving preventive care is quick and painless.
 And most often, it’s covered at 100% by your health plan—meaning you don’t have to pay a deductible, coinsurance, copayment or have an annual limit.
 At HFM, we want you to be your healthiest self and live your best life.
 That’s why we do everything possible to make your preventive care as quick and convenient as possible—from scheduling appointments online to receiving test and screening results directly in your Froedtert & MCW MyChart account.
 And don’t worry—if you don’t know what preventive care you might need, we can provide recommendations based on your age, gender and family history.

-We’re committed to empowering you to take control of your healthcare.
-One of the topics that comes up most often is what is the difference between a prevention-focused versus a problem-focused office visit and what types of care are considered preventive.
+We’re committed to empowering you to take control of your health care.
+A topic that comes up most often is what is the difference between a prevention-focused versus a problem-focused office visit and what types of care are considered preventive.
 Here are a few questions and answers we hope will help you with this topic.

 What exactly is “preventive care,” and how is it covered by insurance?

-Simply put, preventive care is prevention-focused healthcare provided to prevent illnesses and detect health issues early before they become problems—oftentimes before you even notice any symptoms.
-Preventive care commonly includes:
+Simply put, preventive care is prevention-focused health care provided to prevent illnesses and detect health issues early before they become problems—oftentimes before you even notice any symptoms.

 - Annual preventive exams, well-child exams and routine screenings like colonoscopies and mammograms

 - “Welcome to Medicare” exams — annual preventive physicals in the first year you start Medicare

 - Medicare Annual Wellness Visits (AWV) — done by an RN prior to your annual preventive physical with your primary care provider

 Most health insurance plans are required to cover preventive care at no cost to you when you use an in-network provider—that means no copay, no deductible.
 The charges are covered at 100%, as long as you use a provider that participates in your insurance plan’s network.